Armed Forces of Malta: Equipment

 Infantry soldiers have a number of weapons at their disposal including the Kalashnikov AK-47 and AKM rifles, the Heckler and Koch MP-5 sub-machine guns, the Beretta 92 FS pistols, the PKM machine gun, as well as the General Purpose Machine Gun L7A1.
 Sniper teams are equipped with the Accuracy International sniper rifle while the anti-tank troops embedded within the infantry platoons carry the RPG-7 rocket launcher.

+Several variants of the AKM rifle have been modernized by FAB Defense, along with the use of renewable personnel combat equipment from the UK.
+In addition, the 1st Regiment also adopted the SIG MCX, a new assault rifle for use in special operations.
+Considering that the AK assault rifle is too powerful and is considered less suitable for CQB.

 Eight-man sections are deployed either on Land rovers or Iveco VM-90 trucks.
 The AFM also operates a number of Bedford trucks which, despite their age, still give excellent service.
 Suffice to say that these trucks were driven in convoys all the way to Kosovo and back three times in 2001 and not one of them broke down.
 The Explosives Ordnance Disposal Unit is equipped with two remote controlled Explosive Ordnance Disposal Vehicles – robots used to disable a bomb from a safe distance.
 The first was bought in 1989 and a second, much more sophisticated one, was bought last year.

-The Air Defence Battery forms part of 2nd Regiment and operates Bofors 40L/70 anti-aircraft guns and four barrelled ZSU-4 heavy machine guns.
+The Air Defence Battery forms part of 1st Regiment and operates Bofors 40L/70 anti-aircraft guns and four barrelled ZSU-4 heavy machine guns.
 The Bofors guns can be operated either manually or electrically and they can be laid on their targets either visually or through radar.
 The 14.5mm machine guns can only be operated manually but they provide a high rate of fire.
 Air defence posed particular problems because of the passage of time on the Bofors guns, built in the early 1950s.